Alternate Decoder Logic using a GAL

 OE, WEL, WEU, GPREAD, CE, IO

-The SBC has a socket U18 prepared that can be used to install the GAL with the following equations.
+The SBC has socket U18 prepared that can be used to install the GAL with the following equations.
 Note that if you install the GAL you don’t have to install the other six TTL logic devices U4, U7, U8, U10, U13, U14.
 The GAL completely replaces them.
 Also when installing the GAL you should use a socket as you cannot programm the GALs in-circuit and later cards that go into the expansion slot will take over the decoding alltogether.

 Design File for the GAL16V8